robinagandhi/swa/pages/syllabus.md

 # Supplies
 * To support class activities and access course materials, a laptop or desktop computer with a webcam and mic is required.
 * A notebook, and pencil.
+It helps to first scribble your ideas on paper and then tranfer them into an electronic medium for sharing.
 We will be doing a lot of drawing!

 # Important Dates
 [See Canvas](https://unomaha.instructure.com/login)